Princess Python: Powers and abilities

 Princess Python has no super human powers but she is a trained athlete and an extremely talented snake charmer and handler.
 She usually carries a handheld electric cattle prod capable of discharging 1,000 volts.

 Princess Python has a 25 ft trained pet rock python.
 She has had more than one such snake in her criminal career.

 Other versions

 Ruins

-The Ruins version of Princess Python is a performer for the Quintano Carnival, America's last freak show, and it is implied that her act consists of indulging in bestiality with her python.
+An alternate universe version of Princess Python appears in Ruins.
+This version is a performer for the Quintano Carnival.

 Ultimate Marvel

-Princess Python appears in the Ultimate Marvel universe as a member of the all-female Serpent Squad.
-Unlike her Earth-616 version, this version has super-strength and is able to knock a piece of the Thing's body off him.
+An alternate universe version of Princess Python appears in the Ultimate Marvel universe as a member of the Serpent Squad.

-Marvel Super Hero Adventures

-In this comic book series aimed at young children, Princess Python appears as a member of the Serpent Society.
-Alongside her teammates, Python battles Ms. Marvel, Spider-Man, and the Society's newest recruit, Garden Snake.

 In other media

 Princess Python appears in the Avengers Assemble episode "Crime and Circuses", voiced by Hynden Walch.
 This version is a former member of the Circus of Crime.